 You can see my finished, dry Valentine origami papers in the picture above.
 Let’s move on to the hearts!

 Fold Your Valentine Heart

-Follow the folds as shown.
-After folding in the sides (top two pics), turn the piece over to continue folding.
+Then, follow the folds down as sown in the image above.
+After folding in the sides (the top two pictures), turn the piece over to continue folding.

 Are you excited to get dyeing and folding?
-I hope so!
-If you’re looking for more ways to prepare your paper before folding, watch this video featuring some fun techniques by Gina Lee Kim.
-I think these finished papers would look super cool folded into hearts!
+If you’re looking for more ways to prepare your paper before folding, watch the quick video below, for some fun techniques by artist Gina Lee Kim.

 Her finished papers would look great folded into hearts.
 Happy Valentine’s Day, artists!

 You can find more of Gina Lee Kim’s mixed media techniques and tutorials in the Fun with Watercolor Kit, which includes step-by-step instruction, inspiration and art supplies to help water media become a key part of your mixed-media toolbox!